 This time God spoke directly to Aaron.

-I think God wanted to reassure Aaron that he and his remaining sons were still set apart to be his priests.
-Not only that but he wanted to have that conversation with Aaron to let him know why his sons were killed.
+I think God wanted to reassure Aaron that he and his remaining sons were still set apart to be His priests.
+Not only that but He wanted to have that conversation with Aaron to let him know why his sons had been killed.

 There’s still more grace to see.
 Did you realize that the offering was allowed to burn to ashes contrary to God’s express commands?
 The sin offering should have been eaten by the priests in the holy place – but it wasn’t.
 It remained on the altar until it was completely burnt up.
 Did God get mad and destroy the remaining priests?
 No. The reason behind that is … grace.

-You see Aaron, Eleazar and Ithamar could have eaten the offering because, you know, ‘God said so’ but there heart wouldn’t have been in it.
+You see Aaron, Eleazar and Ithamar could have eaten the offering because, you know, ‘God said so’ but their hearts wouldn’t have been in it.

 They would have done the ‘right’ thing for the wrong reason and that’s not what God wants.

-Abba Father, help me to do the right thing for the right reasons.
-Cause my love for you to overflow my heart until it touches every aspect of my life.
+Abba Father, help me to do the right things for the right reasons.
+Cause my love for You to overflow my heart until it touches every aspect of my life.
 In Jesus’ name.
 Amen.